An Easy Christmas Countdown Calendar

 If you’d like to make an Advent—or simply a countdown—calendar, here’s our super-simple DIY calendar we made a few years ago.
 (Disclosure: Some of these photos were taken at night, and all of them were taken in 2011, when I was still learning—so they’re not the best.)

 I already had a large frame I snagged from the Habitat ReStore.
 It was glassless—perfect.

-Then I bought some plain bookmarks from Joann’s.
+I bought plain bookmarks from Joann’s.
 Sets of 20 were $2.50, so I had to buy two.
-Still not bad.
+Still inexpensive.

 Then I folded them in half.

 I had a few more sheets of scrapbook paper, which I cut into strips and gluestick-ed on clothespins.
 They’re the miniature versions, also from Joann’s.

 I wanted an activity-oriented advent calendar, but I didn’t want to write anything permanent.There’s no telling what we’ll be doing when from year to year.